Anton-Zhadan-QA/Pet-Project-HealthT5/README.md

 All test case details, results, and additional documentation can be found in the corresponding folders of this repository.

 ## Contacts
-- Filipieva Marina -- marynafilipieva.qa@gmail.com
+- Filipieva Marina — marynafilipieva.qa@gmail.com
-- Melnychok Tetyana --
+- Melnychok Tetyana —
-- Zhadan Anton -- zhadananton97@gmail.com
+- Zhadan Anton — zhadananton97@gmail.com

 ## License
 This project is licensed for educational and non-commercial purposes only, with permission from the website owner for testing.
 Redistribution is prohibited.

 ## Repository Structure
-- **Test Cases:** Located in the test_cases folder.
+- **Test Cases:** Located in the [Test Cases](https://github.com/anton-zhadan-qa/Pet-project/tree/main/Test%20Cases) folder.
-- **Test Reports:** Available in the test_reports folder.
+- **Test Reports:** Available in the Test Reports folder.
-- **Screenshots:** Saved in the screenshots folder for easy reference.
+- **Screenshots:** Saved in the Screenshots folder for easy reference.
-- **Automation Scripts:** Available in the selenium_scripts folder.
+- **Automation Scripts:** Available in the Selenium Scripts folder.